-The Meteorology Honor Wall is just inside the doors of the Joel N. Myers Weather Center and we are now soliciting the names of donors who support the Weather Center Renovation Project to be etched onto its beautiful smoked-glass panels.
+The Meteorology Honor Wall is just inside the doors of the Joel N. Myers Weather Center and we are now soliciting the names of donors who support the Department of Meteorology and Atmospheric Science to be etched onto its beautiful smoked-glass panels.
 A gift of $1,000 or more designated for this purpose will get your name on the wall.
 We'd love to be able to include your name there!

 For more detailed information please view the solicitation letter and honor wall form below.

 Our other fund-raising priorities include scholarships, fellowships, and facility upgrades that will enhance the education experience of our current graduate and undergraduate students or help to recruit bright, promising students into our program.
 Our three most critical areas for fund-raising:

 Our main priority is to increase scholarship funds available to our undergraduates.
 Although we have many generous alumni and friends who have already endowed scholarships, our distribution is still extremely thin, with the majority of students receiving less than $1000 per year to support their education.
 Of 300+ students, only 45-50 students per year end up with scholarship money from our department.
 Considering the cost of Penn State's tuition, $1000 barely makes a dent in their costs and isn't enough to entice great students to enroll at Penn State.
 Although they know Penn State is a leader in the study of atmospheric science and meteorology, and they are enthusiastic about the opportunities we offer them, they often choose to study elsewhere due to financial limitations.